 Male Infertility (subfertility) is the condition in which a male is unable to achieve a pregnancy in a fertile woman.
 Male partner is responsible for infertility in about 40% of couples.
 The main factors causing male infertility are

 Reproduction is a natural process for most couples.
 However, for few couples, it is very difficult to conceive.

 A man’s fertility depends on the quantity and quality of the sperm.
-If the man has low sperm count or poor sperm quality then it is difficult for him to cause a pregnancy.
-Approximately in infertility cases, male infertility accounts for 40-50% of infertility.
+In case of a man having a low sperm count or a poor quality of sperm, it is difficult for him to conceive positively.
+In case of infertility, male infertility accounts for almost 40-50 % of infertility.
 It affects approximately 7% of all men.